instipod/DuoUniversalKeycloakAuthenticator/README.md

 # DuoUniversalKeycloakAuthenticator
 Authenticator for [Keycloak](https://github.com/keycloak/keycloak) that uses Duo's [Java Universal Prompt SDK](https://github.com/duosecurity/duo_universal_java) to challenge the user for Duo MFA as part of a Keycloak login flow.

-This has been tested against Keycloak 17.0.0 (Quarkus) and Java 11.0.9.1.
-It may against other versions of Keycloak and Java as well.
+This has been tested against Keycloak 18.0.0 (Quarkus) and Java 11.0.15.
+It may work against other versions of Keycloak and Java as well but is untested.

 ## How to use
 ### Install the authenticator extension
 1. Build or download the pre-built "DuoUniversalKeycloakAuthenticator-jar-with-dependencies.jar" JAR file.
 2. Copy this JAR file to the deployments folder on the Keycloak server.
 The exact location of this folder may be different depending on the installation configuration.
-For example, in the Quarkus docker image, the path is `/opt/keycloak/providers`.
+For example, in the Quarkus (Keycloak 17.0+ default) docker image, the path is `/opt/keycloak/providers`.
 In the legacy Docker image using WildFly, the path is `/opt/jboss/keycloak/standalone/deployments`.
 3. Restart the Keycloak application server.

 ### Configure the authenticator